cfengine/documentation/reference/components.markdown

 If no filenames are specified, no other filenames will be included in the compilation process.

+Library contents are checked for duplication by path and by hash.
+For example, if you put `library.cf` twice in your `inputs`, the duplicate `library.cf` is noticed because the same path is included twice.
+A verbose-level message is emitted but otherwise there is no error.

+In addition, if you include a file once with path `/x/y/z.cf` and again with path `/x/./y/z.cf`, the duplicate file will be rejected regardless of any path tricks or symbolic links.
+The contents are hashed, so the same file can't be included twice.

 ### version

 **Description:** The `version` string contains the scalar version of the